-set forth by the Agency, it is agreed that damages shall be sustained by the Agency, and the Contractor shall pay to the Agency its actual or In the event that the Contractor fails to meet performance requirements or reporting standards set forth in the Contract, or other standards liquidated damages according to the following subsections and subject to the limitations provided in 42 USC Chapter Seven, Subchapter will be impractical and extremely difficult to ascertain and determine the actual damages which the Agency will sustain in the event of, and It is agreed that in the event of a failure to meet specified performance or reporting requirements subject to liquidated damages, it is and by reason of, such failure; it is therefore agreed that the Contractor shall pay the Agency for such failure according to the following subsections.
+It is agreed that in the event of a failure to meet specified performance or reporting requirements subject to liquidated damages, it is and will be impractical and extremely difficult to ascertain and determine the actual damages which the Agency will sustain in the event of, and by reason of, such failure; it is therefore agreed that the Contractor shall pay the Agency for such failure according to the following subsections.
 No punitive intention is inherent in the following liquidated damages provisions.